EthanPeters96/FlavorVault/README.md

 Flask - Used to create the backend for the website.

+Flask-WTF - Used to create the forms for the website.

+Flask-Login - Used to create the login system for the website.

 Jinja - Used to create the dynamic pages for the website.

 Heroku - Used to deploy the website.